Primechain/primechain-api-docs/docs/usecases/trade_finance.md

 ### 6.7 Rejection of bids
 A supplier (payee) can reject bids made on invoices in which she is the payee.
 To reject a bid, use `post /api/v1/reject_bid` and pass the following parameters:
 1. transaction id of the bid
-2. primechain address of the bidder
+2. primechain address of the payee

 Sample input
 ```